-Probation officers are full-time government officials who engage in community based treatment of offenders, such as supervision of probationers and parolees, and other duties of the Regional Parole Boards and Probation Offices.
+Probation officers are full-time government officials who engage in community-based treatment of offenders, such as supervision of probationers and parolees, and other duties of the Regional Parole Boards and Probation Offices.
 The Offenders Rehabilitation Act (2007) requires them to have a certain degree of competence in medicine, psychology, pedagogy, sociology and other expert knowledge relating to rehabilitation of offenders.
-As of 2010, there are 1,289 probations officers nationwide.
+As of 2013, there were 1,351 probation officers nationwide.